tejaslute/FITNESS_WEBSITE/README.md

 # FITNESS_WEBSITE
-Made an UI for an fitness website . made use of Html and css only .
+Made an UI for an fitness website .